rs401/Bissues/README.md

 developers and users to offer feedback on any bug/issue.

 Users and developers can create an account in the Bissues system.
-Developers are be able to create new projects and bissues to be tracked.
+Developers are able to create new projects and bissues to be tracked.
 Users are able to create new bissues for existing projects.

 Each bissue has a details view that shows all communications about the bissue and actions taken to resolve the bissue.
-The details view also shows all timestamps related to the bissue: date created, date last modified, date expected resolution, date actually resolved.
+The details view also shows all timestamps related to the bissue: date created, date last modified, and resolution date.